shivpatil230/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/task_template.md

-Task Title: [Short, descriptive title for the task]

-User Story: [Reference the user story that this task supports]

-Description: [Describe the task in more detail.
-What needs to be done?
-What are the acceptance criteria?
-What are the dependencies?]

-Effort Estimate: [Provide an estimate of the time required to complete the task, usually in hours or points]

-Assigned To: [Assign the task to a team member who will be responsible for completing it]

-Priority: [Indicate the relative priority of this task compared to other tasks in the sprint]

-Status: [Track the status of the task, such as "not started", "in progress", "blocked", or "completed"]
+Task Title: [Set up pipeline to trigger on code repository changes]

+User Story: [As a user, the pipeline should be set up to trigger automatically whenever changes are made to the code repository]

+Description: [This task involves setting up a pipeline that automatically triggers when changes are made to the code repository.
+* The pipeline should include automated tests to verify the functionality and performance of the updated code, as well as the deployment process.
+]

+Effort Estimate: [6 hours]

+Assigned To: [Kajol Patel]

+Priority: [High]

+Status: [Not Started]

-Notes: [Include]
+Notes: [N/a]